davidwesst/davidwesst.github.io/src/blog/msdevshow-a-dev-podcast-review/index.md

 ---

 title: MSDevShow...A Dev Podcast Review
 tags:
   - podcast
   - review
-date: "2015-04-30T14:47:01"
+date: 2015-04-30T14:47:01
-description: "I like podcasts.
+description: I like podcasts.
 Especially the technical kind, but I find it's challenging to find quality dev podcasts in the sea of options out there.
-MSDevShow is one that a discovered, and it did not disappoint."
+  MSDevShow is one that a discovered, and it did not disappoint.

 ---

 [1]: msdevshow-logo-1.png